dantangfan/dantangfan.github.com/_posts/2015-06-24-python-decorator.md

 #outputs: I am an ordinary function
 </pre>

-两种调用方式完全一样。第一种方式直接调用了`my_decorator`。而通过`@my_decorator`的方式，我们告诉python，调用函数lazy_function的时候『这个函数被变量my_decorator标记了』
+It’s exactly the same. "my_decorator" is called.
+So when you @my_decorator, you are telling Python to call the function 'labelled by the variable "my_decorator"'.

-(It’s exactly the same. "my_decorator" is called.
-So when you @my_decorator, you are telling Python to call the function 'labelled by the variable "my_decorator"'.)
+This is important!
+The label you give can point directly to the decorator—or not.

-这十分重要，你给的合格「标记」可以直接指向使用的装饰器
+Let’s get evil. ☺

 <pre class="prettyprint" style="border: 0">
 def decorator_maker():